nilloferreiira/MEC-ScraperBot/readme.md

 ## Funcionalidades

+- A rota /latest-news faz um web scraping no site do MEC e pega a última notícia publicada no portal e então a retorna no formato de JSON.

-- A rota get-data faz um web scraping no site do MEC e pega a última notícia em destaque e então a retorna no formato de JSON.
+- A rota /featured-news faz um web scraping no site do MEC e pega a última notícia em destaque e então a retorna no formato de JSON.

 ## Instalação